hacrenn/Sports-Management-E-Commerce-Platform-Laravel-/README.md

-# Vila Meã ClubHub
+# Sports Management & E-Commerce Plataform (Laravel)

-Vila Meã ClubHub is a full-featured web platform developed for **AC Vila Meã**, bringing together club news, squad management, match information, an online store, ticket sales, user authentication, and an administrative back office.
+This project is a full-featured web platform developed for **AC Vila Meã**, bringing together club news, squad management, match information, an online store, ticket sales, user authentication, and an administrative back office.

 Built with Laravel, this project demonstrates real-world features such as payments, email notifications, PDF generation, file uploads, role-based access, and external data integration.